 (1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the IMM, or ERCOT may comment on the RRGRR.

 (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the RRGRR.
-Comments submitted after the 14 day comment period may be considered at the discretion of ROS after these comments have been posted.
+Comments posted after the 14 day comment period may be considered at the discretion of ROS.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to ROS within three Business Days of submittal.

 (3) ROS shall consider the RRGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
 The quorum and voting requirements for ROS action are set forth in the Technical Advisory Committee Procedures.
 At such meeting, the ROS shall take action on the RRGRR.
 In considering action on an RRGRR, ROS shall: